 For LTI awards commencing 1 July 2022, the Board approved the reintroduction of FCF as the second performance hurdle.
-The FY23 LTI Plan will have a four-year performance period, with 50% subject to relative TSR and 50% subject to FCF (excluding Capital Releases)1 per security growth rate.

-The FY23 LTI Performance awards for the FCF tranche will have a compound annual growth rate (CAGR)2 range of between 14% and 18%.
-The CAGR in FCF1 per security will be calculated from a base of FY22 FCF1, being 38.3 cents per security.
+The FY23 LTI Plan will have a four-year performance period, with 50% subject to relative TSR and 50% subject to FCF (excluding Capital Releases) per security growth rate.
+The FY23 LTI Performance awards for the FCF tranche will have a compound annual growth rate (CAGR) range of between 14% and 18%.
+The CAGR in FCF per security will be calculated from a base of FY22 FCF, being 38.3 cents per security.
 The target growth range is considered to be appropriately challenging for Management, taking into account the budget and forecast estimates of the Group over the four-year plan period.
 It should be noted that there are a number of potential sources of uncertainty such as unforeseen changes in traffic patterns, as well as macro-economic factors and potential new growth opportunities.

-Should Management achieve these outcomes and deliver growth in FCF1 in line with the target range, the Board considers the outcomes for Management and security holders would be strongly aligned.
+Should Management achieve these outcomes and deliver growth in FCF in line with the target range, the Board considers the outcomes for Management and security holders would be strongly aligned.

-Current on-foot LTI plans and associated performance parameters

-- 1 References to FCF in relation to FY23 LTI Plan exclude Capital Releases - 2 The FCF per security target range is calculated by adding each of the FCF budget and forecasts over the four-year performance period, and determining the CAGR required to achieve the 4-year aggregate FCF - 3 Single performance measure of Relative TSR for the FY21 and FY22 plans - 4 FCF Target: compound annual growth rate range
+Current on-foot LTI plans and associated performance parameters performance period, and determining the CAGR required to achieve the 4-year aggregate FCF 3 Single performance measure of Relative TSR for the FY21 and FY22 plans